Discover why crabbing is just one of the many reasons to visit Walberswick, Suffolk.

 Considered to be one of Suffolk’s finest churches, this vast 15th Century building is magnificent, from its soaring nave to its exquisite hand-painted altar screen.
 We were treated to a bell-ringing practice on our visit!

 There’s a working lighthouse built in the late 19th Century to guide ships entering the River Blyth and to alert sailors to shingle banks along the coast.
-Although currently closed, in better times you can take a guided tour of Southwold Lighthouse for a small charge.
+Although currently closed because of the coronavirus pandemic, in better times you can take a guided tour of Southwold Lighthouse for a small charge.

 From Gunhill Cliff, the location of the town’s defences, there are sweeping views of the coastline and a row of six impressive 17th Century cannons pointing out to sea.